kerr-hub/landfirevegmodels/docs/getting_started.md

 ## Learn more

-For documentation on the SyncroSim user interface see the SyncroSim [Getting Started](http://docs.syncrosim.com/getting_started/quickstart.html){:target="_blank"} page.
+For documentation on the SyncroSim user interface, see the SyncroSim [Getting Started](http://docs.syncrosim.com/getting_started/quickstart.html){:target="_blank"} page.

 **landfirevegmodels** runs on ST-Sim.
 For more information on ST-Sim, see its [documentation](http://docs.stsim.net/){:target="_blank"}.